Principal Data Engineer

 • Proactively evaluates and provides feedback on future technologies and new releases/upgrades based on deep understanding of the domain.

-• Extensive experience in building ETL pipelines, ingesting data from a diverse set of data sources (including event streams, various forms of batch processing)
+• Extensive (5+ years) experience in a data engineering or analytics engineering role, preferably in digital products, building ETL pipelines, ingesting data from a diverse set of data sources (including event streams, various forms of batch processing)

-• Demonstrable experience of working alongside cross-functional teams interacting with Product Managers, Infrastructure Engineers, Data Scientists, and Data Analysts.
+• Demonstrable experience of working alongside cross-functional teams interacting with Product Managers, Infrastructure Engineers, Data Scientists, and Data Analysts

 • Ability to listen to others’ ideas and build on them

-• Ability to clearly communicate to both technical and non-technical audiences.
+• Ability to clearly communicate to both technical and non-technical audiences

-• Ability to collaborate effectively, working alongside other team members towards the team’s goals, and enabling others to succeed, where possible.
+• Ability to collaborate effectively, working alongside other team members towards the team’s goals, and enabling others to succeed, where possible

 • Strong attention to detail